-experimentation and investigation to encourage individual artistic development, creative confidence and critical awareness.
+Study is integrated with studio demonstrations, tutorials, critiques and excursions to relevant exhibitions to provide scope and contextual depth to students' creative experience.
+Students are encouraged to broaden their technical skills and understanding of photographic history and theories as they explore the medium.
+As students' progress, increasing emphasis is placed on individual experimentation and investigation to encourage individual artistic development, creative confidence and critical awareness.
 PRINTMAKING From the middle of the 15th century when Gutenberg's printing press revolutionised culture, through the 1960s when Andy Warhol's screen-prints shook up the art world to contemporary digital experimentation, printmaking continues to play a vital role in art and culture today.
-The BFA course covers the full range of printmaking processes including relief, intaglio, screen-printing, lithography and digital in our extensive printmaking studios.
+The BFA course covers the full range of printmaking processes including relief, intaglio, screenprinting, lithography and digital in our extensive printmaking studios.
 The course combines technical instruction and critical discourse to direct students toward the discovery of a personal visual language.
-Working with a variety of media and approaches, students generate a wide range of artwork from images to objects and digital artefacts, including multiples, artist's books, installations, 3D prints, stop-motion videos and traditional prints.
-SCULPTURE PROFESSIONAL STUDIES Professional Studies seminars are offered during the final BFA year in direct preparation for life in the field following graduation.
-These develop knowledge and awareness of issues across the contemporary professional art industry, such as basic business principles and legal issues around visual arts practice.
-Students learn how to identify project funding, prepare applications, plan for project delivery and make the most of professional opportunities including grants and residencies.
-They also gain an important understanding of the primary art market including various gallery systems and curatorial models.
+Working with a variety of media and approaches, students generate a wide range of artwork from images to objects and digital artefacts, including multiples, artist's books, installations, 3D prints, stopmotion videos and traditional prints.

 This energetic hands-on program provides students with conceptual and technical approaches to sculptural practice.
 In the first two years of study, students gain experience in modelling, casting, carving; construction in various materials including steel, wood and textiles; and installation and site-responsive practice.
 In their final BFA year, students undertake self-directed projects that nurture development of individual interests and sensibilities.
 All projects are informed by a depth of historical and contemporary art references, and the development of an expanded sculptural sensibility is nurtured through rigorous critical engagement.
+PROFESSIONAL STUDIES Professional Studies seminars are offered throughout the BFA in direct preparation for life in the field following graduation.
+These develop knowledge and awareness of issues across the contemporary professional art industry, such as basic business principles and legal issues around visual arts practice.
+Students learn how to identify project funding, prepare applications, plan for project delivery and make the most of professional opportunities including grants and residencies.
+They also gain an important understanding of the primary art market including various gallery systems and curatorial models.